geco-bern/FluxDataKit/README.md

 - ICOS WarmWinter2020 release from https://doi.org/10.18160/2G60-ZHAK.
 - MODIS LAI and FPAR data ([MCD15A2H Collection 6.1](https://lpdaac.usgs.gov/products/mcd15a2hv061/), doi:10.5067/MODIS/MCD15A2H.061)

-Data should be structured in the following directory structure and referenced to as such in the data generation workflow:
+For generating the data product locally, data from original sources should be structured in the following directory structure and referenced to as such in the data generation workflow:

 ```
 data/